jackdp/for_testing/Readme.md

 In the folder with the `TJppPngButton Color Maps Designer` program you will find all my color schemes stored in INI files, as well as files with the `*.colors` extension.
 These are color palettes that you can view and edit in my (not yet completed but fully functioning) [Colors](http://www.pazera-software.com/products/colors/) program.

 `TJppPngButton Color Maps Designer` can also be treated as a demonstration program of one of my other components: `TJppColorComboBox`.

+#### PNG icons

+After **long and fierce battles** with various buttons from different packages of components for Delphi (commercial and free), I finally found one that displays the PNG files correctly, including those with the *Alpha* channel - **TPngBitBtn**.
+I have never had problems with it, unlike many, many others.
+For this reason, I decided to base my button on it.

+Processing of PNG files/images is implemented mainly by 4 units:
+- Vcl.Imaging.pngimage (included in Delphi, based on [Gustavo Daud's work](http://pngdelphi.sourceforge.net)).
+- **PngFunctions**, **PngButtonFunctions** and **PngImageList** from the [PngComponents](https://bitbucket.org/uweraabe/pngcomponents) package.

+The original author of the *PngComponents* package is Martijn Saly.
+The project is currently maintained by [Uwe Raabe](http://www.uweraabe.de/Blog/).
+Sources are available at https://bitbucket.org/uweraabe/pngcomponents

+`TJppPngButton` uses all of the units listed above.
+However, I did not want to force potential users to install the full *PngComponents* package (although I recommend doing it), that's why I extracted only those three files from the *PngComponents* project that were necessary for the proper functioning of my button.
+To prevent any name conflicts, I added the prefix `PNGC.` to the name of each file (and unit).
+If you prefer to use these

+In the folder [PngComponents_Docs_License](PngComponents_Docs_License) you can find *PngComponents* package license, changelog and documentation.

+### TJppBasicSpeedButton

+This button is very similar to `TJppPngButton`, but it is based on `TGraphicControl`, so it does not take the focus (it has no *focused* state).
+Color schemes support is not implemented yet.

 ## Installation